fardog/paper/README.md

 ![Image of Paper, the dog](https://raw.github.com/fardog/paper/master/docs/assets/images/paper.jpg "Paper, a dog.")

-Paper is a home security/monitoring system, written modularly and able to support a variety of sensor types, notification systems, and controllers.
+*paper* is a home security/monitoring system, written modularly and able to support a variety of sensor types, notification systems, and controllers.
 That is the goal, at least; right now it's very basic, and shouldn't be considered anything more than a technology demo.